linuxgeeklol/wublime/README.md

 # wublime
-Wublime is a guide for Sublime OS
+Wublime is a guide for Sublime OS.
+It introduces *the default Sublime OS applications* to the user.

 Introduction
 ============